open62541/open62541/doc/query_language.rst

 The following gives a short introduction into a newly proposed query langue to create OPC UA EventFilter.
 The OPC Foundation specifies OPC UA EventFilter in the OPC UA Specification part 4:Services.
-EventFilter consists of a selectClauses that defines a list of values to be returned from a filtered event and a whereClause that defines a ContentFilter that contains criteria which have to be met to receive a notifications about the event.
+Each eventFilter consists of a selectClauses that defines a list of values to be returned from a filtered event and a whereClause that defines a ContentFilter that contains criteria which have to be met to receive a notifications about the event.
 The values listed in the selectCaluses are defined as SimpleAttributeOperands, so that the selectClauses consists of one or